StandardWobin/initServer/README.md

 PLease test if you can login via ssh:
-Login via Root shoud not be possible anymore
+Login via Root should  not be possible anymore
-Login via webadmin and password should not be possible You need to add the local private key to Kitty to authenticae
+Login via webadmin and password should not be possible You need to add the local private key to Kitty to authenticate

-## Set up MySqlServer
+## Set up MySql
 1. install my sql server
 ```
 sudo apt install mysql-server -y